Bevel, Mitre and Cross Cuts Explained

 What is a Mitre Cut?

 A mitre cut is an angled cut made across the face or width of a board.
-A true mitre joint requires two pieces of material to be cut at a 45 degree angle so that when they are joined together, the corner created will be 90 degrees.
-However, a mitre joint can also be created from other angles.
+A true mitre joint requires two pieces of material to be cut at a 45-degree angle so that when they are joined together, the corner created will be 90 degrees.
+However, mitre joints can also be created from other angles.
 You will most often see mitre cuts used on picture frames.

 What is a Bevel Cut?

-A bevel cut is an angled cut in which the top of the wood is not perpendicular to the edges.
-Bevel cuts can often be made with a circular saw, table saw or a mitre saw.
-They will have an angled edge and are used for things such as the edge of a table to prevent sharp corners.
+A bevel cut is an angled cut where the top of the wood is not perpendicular to the edges.
+Bevel cuts can often be made with a circular saw, table saw, or mitre saw.
+They have an angled edge and are used for applications such as the edge of a table to prevent sharp corners.

 What is a Cross Cut?

-A cross cut refers to any 90 degree cut made perpendicular to the grain of the wood or length of material.
-Cross cuts are very popular and are used in many construction tasks to size out pieces of wood.
+A cross cut refers to any 90-degree cut made perpendicular to the grain of the wood or length of the material.
+Cross cuts are very popular and are used in many construction tasks to size pieces of wood.

 What is a Rip Cut?

-A rip cut refers to any cut made parallel to the grain of the wood or length of material.
-Ripping is the term used to describe cutting a board lengthwise.
-Again, this technique is used to size wood in different applications.
+A rip cut refers to any cut made parallel to the grain of the wood or length of the material.
+Ripping describes cutting a board lengthwise and is used to size wood in different applications.

 What is a Compound Cut?

-A compound cut is essentially a combination of both a mitre cut and a bevel cut.
-Compound mitre saws allow you to tilt the blade and head at a variety of angles to the workpiece.
+A compound cut is a combination of both a mitre cut and a bevel cut.
+Compound mitre saws allow you to tilt the blade and head at various angles to the workpiece.